-Starting this fall, it will become a little more difficult for those hoping to become Canadian citizens to prove their language skills.
+As of fall 2012, it became a little more difficult for those hoping to become Canadian citizens to prove their language skills.

 Under a new policy, anyone applying for Canadian citizenship must provide “objective evidence” of their English or French language abilities, both oral and written, according to the National Post.